LuciusVH/the_pastry_box/README.md

 ### Content

 - Products description have usually be taken from other websites selling the items, sometimes translated when not in English originally.
+- The cookies recipe is from [BBC Good Food](https://www.bbcgoodfood.com/recipes/chocolate-chunk-cookies).
 - The rest of the content was written by myself.

 ### Media